Linaro/hcqc/README.md

     "OUTPUT" : [ "STDOUT", "out.data" ]

-This means that HCQC verifies the execution result by comparing the result of the standard output with the content of the file out.data.
+This means that HCQC verifies the execution result by comparing the result of the standard output with the content of the file `out.data`.
 At this time, the command actually executed is, for example, as follows:

-     % ${INSTALL_DIRECTORY}/hcqc/work/sample/CONFIG/kind/a.out
+     % ${INSTALL_DIRECTORY}/hcqc/work/sample/CONFIG/kind/a.out \
-       < in.data
+       < in.data \
        > ${INSTALL_DIRECTORY}/hcqc/work/sample/CONFIG/kind/out.data
-     % /usr/bin/diff
+     % /usr/bin/diff  \
-       ${INSTALL_DIRECTORY}/hcqc/work/sample/CONFIG/kind/out.data
+       ${INSTALL_DIRECTORY}/hcqc/work/sample/CONFIG/kind/out.data \
        ${INSTALL_DIRECTORY}/hcqc/test-program/sample/out.data

 After confirming that the execution result is correct, HCQC executes the metric program and obtain data about the test program.